slackapi/bolt-js/docs/_future/create_new_app.md

 # Create a new app <span class="label-beta">BETA</span>

 <div class="section-content">
 This guide will walk you through getting started with the Slack CLI as well as how to create a new app in the CLI with Bolt JS.
-If you already have a Bolt JS application built that you'd like to migrate to the new Slack Developer Beta experience, please follow the [Migration guide](/bolt-js/future/migrate-existing-app).
+If you already have a Bolt JS application built that you'd like to migrate to the new [next-generation platform](/bolt-js/future/getting-started#next-gen), please follow the [Migration guide](/bolt-js/future/migrate-existing-app).

 The application built in this tutorial will be a "Request Time Off" app that allows a user to submit requests for time off, which then sends a message to their manager, who can either approve or deny the request.
 </div>

 When you’re finished, you’ll have this ⚡️[Bolt JS Request Time Off app](https://github.com/slack-samples/bolt-js-request-time-off) to run, modify, and make your own.

+If you have an existing Bolt JS application that you are looking to migrate to the next-generation platform experience, check out the [Migration Guide](/bolt-js/future/migrate-existing-app).

 ---
 ### Prerequisites {#prerequisites}
 In order to create your app, make sure you've first followed the steps to install all dependencies in the [Getting Started guide](/bolt-js/future/getting-started).